nedrysoft/dmgee/contributing.md

 ## Includes

-Include files are logically grouped according to scope and sorted alphabetically for clarity.
+Include files are logically grouped according to their scope and sorted alphabetically for clarity.

 ### Source file